(Pocket-lint) - If you've used a computer in your lifetime, then you've most definitely experienced a stubborn, unresponsive app.

 How to force Finder to quit on your Mac

-The Finder tool helps you find and organize all your documents, media, folders, and other files.
+The Finder tool helps you find and organise all your documents, media, folders, and other files.
 It's the first thing you see when your Mac starts, and it's always available when you're using other apps.
 So, if Finder should ever freeze, your Mac will be temporarily useless.
 Luckily, you can force Finder to quit when it stops responding.
 Just select Finder in the Force Quit window, and then click Relaunch.

 Want to know more?